Coronation of the Byzantine emperor: Coronation

-The crown, which until then was kept in the sanctuary by the deacons, was then brought to the ambo.
-The patriarch took it un his hands and placed it on the head of the new emperor, proclaiming him 'worthy' (axios), which again is echoed thrice by the congregation.
+The crown, which until that point in the ceremony was kept in the sanctuary by the deacons, was then brought to the ambo.
+The patriarch took it in his hands and placed it on the head of the new emperor, proclaiming him 'worthy' (axios), which again is echoed thrice by the congregation.
 The patriarch recited another prayer, and the new emperor descended the ambo from the eastern staircase (towards the sanctuary).

 If the new emperor had a consort, she was crowned at this point.
 The consort stood up from the platform, where the imperial family sat, and went to the soleas, a walkway connecting the ambo to the sanctuary.
 She was held on either side by two close relatives or, failing that, two court eunuchs.
 After being himself crowned, the new emperor took the empress' crown—likewise held by two relatives or eunuchs, and blessed by the patriarch—from the patriarch's hands, descended the stairs, and crowned her.
 The new empress immediately performed the proskynesis in sign of submission, and the patriarch read another prayer for the imperial couple and their subjects.
 Otherwise, if a consort married an already crowned emperor, she was crowned during the marriage ceremony in a similar procedure.